Stellar-gas kinematic misalignments in EAGLE: lifetimes and longevity of misaligned galaxies: Results

 Finally, smooth accretion from misaligned halo cooling has been suggested as both a formation path of misalignments \citep[e.g.][]{Lagos2015}, and a means to extend the lifetimes of an existing unstable misalignment \citep[e.g.][]{Bryant2019}.
-Thus, we consider the effects of overall environment density on the relaxation distribution by using the halo mass, $M_{\rm{200}}$, as a proxy.
+Thus, we consider the effects of overall environment density (and by proxy, larger halo gas reservoirs) on the relaxation distribution by using the halo mass, $M_{\rm{200c}}$, as a proxy.
 These results are shown in Figure~\ref{plot: halomass ttorque}.

 We limit ourselves to central galaxies for this analysis as gas cooling from a hot halo will primarily accrete onto the central galaxy \citep[e.g.][]{Fabian84, Negri2014, Gaspari17}.
-We consider two mass ranges broadly corresponding to low-mass halos ($M_{\rm{200}}<10^{12.5}$ M$_{\odot}$) and intermediate to high-mass halos ($M_{\rm{200}}>10^{12.5}$ M$_{\odot}$).
+We consider two mass ranges broadly corresponding to low-mass halos ($M_{\rm{200c}}<10^{12.5}$ M$_{\odot}$) and intermediate to high-mass halos ($M_{\rm{200c}}>10^{12.5}$ M$_{\odot}$).
 This provides a sample of 1699 relaxations with sub-sample sizes of 1615 (low-mass) and 84 (intermediate/high-mass).
-Because we find only 2 instances of central cluster galaxies (assumed to be $M_{\rm{200}}>10^{14}$ M$_{\odot}$), we only distinguish between low- and intermediate-mass environments.
+Because we find only 2 instances of central cluster galaxies (assumed to be $M_{\rm{200c}}>10^{14}$ M$_{\odot}$) among our sample, we only distinguish between low- and intermediate-mass environments.

 We find a strong and significant difference between the two halo masses considered (two-sample KS-test statistic $=0.29$ and p-value $=1.5\times10^{-6}$) showing a positive correlation between halo mass and the normalised relaxation time (in terms of $\bar{t}_{\rm{torque}}$).
 This is seen in both the overall shape of the distributions in Figure~\ref{plot: halomass ttorque} and in the median relaxation times which correspond to $1.7t_{\rm{relax}}/\bar{t}_{\rm{torque}}$ (low-mass) and $2.8t_{\rm{relax}}/\bar{t}_{\rm{torque}}$ (intermediate/high-mass).
 Low-mass halos are dominated by short-duration normalised relaxation times, suggesting processes that preserve unstable misalignments (e.g. smooth accretion) are rare in this mass regime.
 On the other hand, intermediate/high-mass halos have a considerably flatter distribution and dominate the long-duration normalised relaxation timescales beyond $\gtrsim4t_{\rm{relax}}/\bar{t}_{\rm{torque}}$.
-This behaviour becomes more pronounced when considering central galaxies with $M_{\rm{200}}>10^{13.5}$ M$_{\odot}$ (not shown).
+This behaviour becomes more pronounced when considering central galaxies with $M_{\rm{200c}}>10^{13.5}$ M$_{\odot}$ (not shown).

 Although not shown, we also find a strong positive relationship between normalised relaxation times (in terms of $\bar{t}_{\rm{torque}}$) and stellar mass within $2r_{50}$. $t_{\rm{relax}}/\bar{t}_{\rm{torque}}$ increases from 1.6 to 2.5 to 3.7 for mass ranges of $M_{\rm{*}}<10^{10}$~M$_{\odot}$, $10^{10}$~M$_{\odot}$ $<M_{\rm{*}}<10^{11}$~M$_{\odot}$, and $M_{\rm{*}}>10^{11}$~M$_{\odot}$, respectively.
 Again, these results are largely unchanged when considering only \coco and \countercounter relaxation paths.